prashantpawar/sol-unit/README.md

 }
 ```

 There is plenty more in the `contracts/src` folder.
-It's actually not that hard once eris-db and a system for compiling Solidity is properly set up.
+It's actually not that hard once eris-db is properly set up.
 All test contracts looks pretty much the same - a target named 'testee' and a few methods that begin with 'test' and has an assertion in it.

 ### Build constraints